Codeword-Segmentation Rate-Splitting Multiple Access and Evaluation under Suboptimal Decoding: Numerical Results on Precoder Optimization for RSMA

 \begin{remark} With Mode 1 in both Tables \ref{Table: Tx mode n=4} and \ref{Table: Tx mode n=16}, RSMA becomes SDMA; with Mode 3 in Table \ref{Table: Tx mode n=4} and Mode 5 in Table \ref{Table: Tx mode n=16}, RSMA is equivalent to multicasting all messages \cite{Clerckx_WCL}. \end{remark}

-\begin{remark} Achievable rates under finite alphabets are upper-limited by the cardinality of the alphabets.
+\begin{remark} Achievable rates under finite alphabets are upper-limited by the cardinality of the alphabet.
 Different transmission modes lead to different maximum achievable rates.
 It can be observed from Tables \ref{Table: Tx mode n=4} and \ref{Table: Tx mode n=16} that the sum rate of Mode 1, i.e., SDMA, is upper-bounded by $K \log_2 \delta$ bits and is the highest among all the modes, whereas the sum rate of multicasting, i.e., the last mode in both tables, is upper-bounded by $\log_2 \delta$ bits and is the lowest among all the modes.
-For example, for $K=2$ and $\delta=16$, Mode 1 can bring at most 8 bits per transmission in SR, which cannot be achieved by any other mode. \end{remark}
+For example, for $K=2$ and $\delta=16$, Mode 1 can bring at most 8 bits per transmission in SR, which any other mode cannot achieve. \end{remark}